linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 The MLE estimator of  $\theta$  is weird, check it's behavior.
 Some of the weirdness comes from the fact that if  $X_{1},\ldots ,X_{n}$  are iid Cauchy(0), then  $\frac{1}{n}\sum_{i\leq n}X_i$  is Cauchy(0).
 We get this easily after we do that harder calculation that  $X\sim \mathrm{Cauchy}(0)$  implies that  $\varphi_X(t) = Ee^{itX} = e^{-|t|}$  and doing the calculation for  $\varphi_{\frac{1}{n}\sum_{i\leq n}X_i}(t)$ .

-6.7.
-Exponential Families.
+### 6.7.
+Exponential Families

 A class of pdf's of the form

 $$
 f (x | \boldsymbol {\theta}) = h (x) c (\boldsymbol {\theta}) \exp \left(\sum_ {i \leq I} w _ {i} (\boldsymbol {\theta}) t _ {i} (x)\right)